 Skritter

-When George, Scott, and I graduated from Oberlin College in 2008, we didn't want to get jobs, so we started a startup.
-Skritter is a web, iOS, and Android application for learning Chinese and Japanese characters.
-Despite our potentially misguided focus on learning power over mass appeal--who wants to actually learn to write 10,000 words these days?--it has become one of the top apps in the market.
+Even before George, Scott, and I graduated from Oberlin College in 2008, we had already started working on a startup: Skritter, an app for learning Chinese and Japanese characters by writing them.
+Despite our potentially misguided focus on learning power over mass appeal–we always chose to make it effective instead of easy–it has become one of the top apps in the market.

 Skritterers have studied over 1,000,000,000 items.
 Whoa.
 It's a strange feeling to have taught people many thousands of times more characters than I myself know.